austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(8) Centralized and automated operations**

-As much as possible, `Placeholder`  security will translate policy and compliance requirements into reusable code for easy implementation and maintenance.
+As much as possible, `<Company Placeholder>`  security will translate policy and compliance requirements into reusable code for easy implementation and maintenance.
 This allows us to truly be able to enforce policy and compliance in a fast and scalable way, rather than relying solely on written policies and intermittent manual audits.
 For example, end-point device policies may be translated into Chef InSpec code and compliance may be enforced through the agent.
 Access Control policies for production environments are translated into AWS IAM JSON policies and implemented via Terraform code.

 Automation makes it truly possible to centralize security operations, including not only event aggregation and correlation, but also the orchestration and management of previously siloed security controls and remediation efforts.